Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 subsequent log entry.
 This is functionally equivalent to a prolonged outage, as the server is unable to obtain an acceptable inclusion proof for its certificate.
-As such, servers MUST verify proofs in the same manner as clients and attempt to failover to another Transparency Log when verification fails.
+As such, servers MUST verify proofs in the same manner as clients and avoid serving proofs that fail verification, failing over to another Transparency Log if necessary to get an acceptable proof.

+Given the substantial load that may be placed on Transparency Logs, especially in scenarios where one log's traffic is failing over to others, servers have a responsibility to minimize their individual impact on logs.
+Servers SHOULD NOT attempt to refresh an inclusion proof from a Transparency Log until the rightmost log entry's timestamp in the current inclusion proof is more than `max_behind*3/4` milliseconds in the past.
+Servers SHOULD NOT contact a Transparency Log about the same inclusion proof more than 3 times within `max_behind` milliseconds.

-Additionally, servers MUST generate the bearer tokens that are provided to clients in a way that, when the bearer token is advertised back to the server, does not degrade the client's privacy.
-One suggested way to do this would be to make the bearer token a symmetric encryption of an identifier for the associated provisional certificate, along with a 12- or 16-byte random value.
+Finally, servers MUST generate the bearer tokens that are provided to clients in a way that, when the bearer token is advertised back to the server, does not degrade the client's privacy.
+One suggested way to do this would be to make the bearer token a symmetric encryption of an identifier for the associated provisional certificate along with a 12- or 16-byte random value.
 The random value would then be used to compute the pre-shared key to give the client.
 When the client later advertises the bearer token back, it can be decrypted by the server to identify the provisional certificate to respond with and to re-compute the pre-shared key for the connection.

-Servers SHOULD NOT attempt to refresh an inclusion proof from a Transparency Log until the rightmost log entry's timestamp in the current inclusion proof is more than `3/4*max_behind` milliseconds in the past.
-Servers SHOULD NOT contact the same Transparency Log about the same inclusion proof more than 3 times within `max_behind` milliseconds.
+This minimizes the operational burden on the server and also effectively preserves client privacy.

 ## Handling Forks

 There are several long-term expectations placed on Transparency Logs that, in practice, will almost certainly fail to be upheld.
-In particular, Transparency Logs are generally expected to be append-only, such that log entries are never removed once they've been added.
+In particular, Transparency Logs are generally expected to be append-only, meaning that log entries are never removed once they've been added.
 However, enforcing this strictly is incompatible with many of the standard best-practices for operating reliable software systems.
 For example, if this property needed to be enforced strictly,